-The way Aotearoa New Zealand's health system is structured and health services are delivered is changing.
+The way New Zealand's health system is structured and health services are delivered is changing.

 Why is the health system being reformed?

 The public health and disability system has significant and ongoing issues in delivering equity and consistency for everyone.
 Demand for health services keep growing, due to an ageing population, advances in care and many more people having chronic (long-term) health conditions.

 The health system changes are being made to meet these future challenges and to make sure all New Zealanders get the health services they need.

 The Pae Ora (Healthy Futures) Act established 4 new entities.
 Te Whatu Ora – Health New Zealand has national teams working to coordinate healthcare across the country, working in partnership with Te Aka Whai Ora – Māori Health Authority.
 There is also a new Public Health Agency to strengthen population and public health and all 3 are working with Whaikaha - Ministry of Disabled People.

 What is the aim of the new health system?

 The new health system has been designed to enable a whole-of-country view to planning and delivering services, helping it to be efficient and consistent everywhere.
 A healthcare system that is nationally planned, regionally delivered and locally tailored will address things like surgical waiting lists.
 It also means that when it comes to health services, where you live will matter less than what you need.